Spring Drum Retreat: 13-15 November 2026

 What kind of rooms/bed options are there?

 All rooms are bunk bed style rooms.
-There are 8 rooms with 4 bunks (8 beds).

-We can arrange private room for groups of 6 or more, and occasionally family groups (depending on camp numbers)
+We can arrange private room for groups of 6 or more, and family groups (depending on camp numbers)

 Generally, we will allocate rooms to you all and keep men/woman and families together.